 The Commune of Pienza is in the Province of Siena, and borders with the communi of Castiglion d’Orcia, Chianciano Terme, Montepulciano, Radicofani, San Giovanni d’Asso, San Quirico d’Orcia, Sarteano, Torrita di Siena & Trequanda.

 THE DRIVE 20-25 minutes very scenic drive to Pienza centre.
 PARK just within sight on the left on approach to town (marked with a big blue ‘P’ sign) or continue toward the centre and follows signposts to head for the large parking zone also pay and display meter parking with blue spaces.
 GOOD FOR As a ‘quick stop’ for a coffee on the view, some photography and a look at a truly perfect little Tuscan hill town, or a longer visit for a lunch or dinner, walk around town, a little photography and shopping.
-EAT We like La Bandita Town House Caffe & Buca Delle Fate DRINKwe like Bar La Posta for a truly local style experience and Il Cassero for fizz with a view.
+EAT We like La Bandita Town House Caffe & Buca Delle Fate DRINKwe like Bar La Posta for a truly local style experience and Il Casello for fizz with a view.
 DON’T MISS the main square, the view out across the Val d’Orcia behind it.
-ITINERARY:Relaxed: A few happy hours in Pienza combine well with Wine Tasting or city centre visits to Montalcino OR Montepulciano, smaller un touristy town centre visits to Montefollonico & Montichiello or Lucignano d’Asso – and drive with photography in the Val d’Orcia.
+ITINERARY:Relaxed: A few happy hours in Pienza combine well with wine tasting or city centre visits to Montalcino OR Montepulciano, smaller un touristy town centre visits to Montefollonico & Monticchiello or Lucignano d’Asso – and drive with photography in the Val d’Orcia.
 Garden lovers could consider combining a visit to Pienza with a tour the gardens at La Foce or in San Giovanni d’Asso at Shepherd Craig’s Bosco della Ragnaia ITINERARY:Whistle stop if you really want to see the best of our area but have dedicated only a couple of nights’ stay to it you should consider heading out to Siena historic centre (Sienna) via Pienza, including Montepulciano’s historic centre in your day.